Optimal control of complex networks with conformity behavior: Introduction

 Conformity is an ubiquitous behavior can be observed in natural and social systems, showing important functions in game theory~\cite{boyd1988culture,perc2017statistical,wang2015impact}, human behavior dynamics~\cite{szolnoki2015conformity,wang2010aspiring} and multi-agent systems~\cite{olfati2007consensus,wang2016synchronization}.
 Wang et al.~\cite{wang2015controlling} introduced the conformity into network control and found that the dynamical networked system with conformity behavior tends to require less number of driver nodes.
 Chen et al.~\cite{chen2021energy} compared the energy cost for social networks with and without conformity behavior, and estimated the lower and upper bound of energy according to control time.
 In this paper, we explore the energy requiring in controlling various synthetic and empirical networks with conformity behavior.
-We find that it is easier to control networks with conformity behavior as the number of control inputs beyonds the critical point.
+We find that it is easier to control the conformity-incorporated systems with identical final state as the number of control inputs beyonds the critical point.
 In particular, we find that nodal characteristic plays vital role in network control and directly driving the hub nodes can yield lower energy than that randomly selected nodes in controlling networks with conformity dynamics.
-We confirm those findings in several real networks, demonstrating that they are universal in describing the control energy of networked systems.
+We confirm those findings in several real networks, demonstrating that they are prevailing in describing the control energy of networked systems.